ObsMod/pylawr/docs/source/user/remapping.rst

 Nearest-neighbor remapping
 --------------------------
 The simplest tree-based method is nearest neighbors interpolation.
-In this nearest neighbor interpolation the median of the `n`-nearest neighbors is used as interpolated value.
+In this nearest neighbor interpolation, the median of the `n`-nearest neighbors is used as interpolated value.
 This interpolation is commonly used for interpolations from or to polar grids to other grids.